 Potential clients frequently ask us how to remove reviews from Facebook.
 But think about that question for a moment.
 It can actually mean several different things, right?
 So we need to dig a little deeper…

 - Are you trying to report and remove fake reviews from Facebook?

 - Do you want to remove bad reviews from your Facebook business page?

-- Did you write a review that you want to delete?
+- Did you write an inflammatory review that you want to delete?

 - Do you want to turn off Recommendations and remove all reviews from your Facebook page?